shreeyamane/Stock-Price-Predictor/README.md

 Enter the future date: 2025-05-01.

 The predicted stock price for RELIANCE on the given date will be displayed along with a graph showing the historical prices and the predicted price.

+Acknowledgements
+yfinance for fetching the stock data.

+Scikit-learn for the machine learning tools.

+Tkinter for building the user interface.

+Matplotlib for data visualization.